hackerFaruk/BootcampVisualStudio/README.md

   bank currently tests request of user with pin send over message (as a txt file cureently) then handles payment processes to make payment and retruns succes to market website

+## python caller

+it is a siample c# applience to call python scprits or to perform any other subprocess over shell.
+It is usefull for linux applications

 ## databaseLogger

 This is a project to connect .net and mssql,   it is a simple console app that performs database CRUD